Na'im Akbar: Visions for Black Men (1991)

-In "Visions for Black Men," written in 1991, Akbar relates the necessity for Black men to rise to their full potential as leaders in the home and in the community.
+In his book Visions for Black Men, written in 1991, Akbar relates the necessity for Black men to rise to their full potential as leaders in the home and in the community.
 Akbar wrote the book to try and empower Black men worldwide to become self-determined and fulfill their due roles in society.
 In the book, Akbar makes a careful distinction between being a male and being a man.
 To be a man, Akbar relates, is to be conscious of themselves, their actions, and their environments, and to take responsibility for their actions and inactions.
 Akbar refers to Marcus Garvey, Elijah Muhammad, Warith Deen Mohammed, Booker T. Washington, Martin Luther King Jr., Paul Robeson, and Cheikh Anta Diop as examples of Black men who were leaders and advocates of change.

 "I'm trying to get you free" (2003)

-Akbar released this spoken word compact disk in 2003, with the goal of spreading his beliefs to a broader audience.
+Akbar released this spoken word compact disc in 2003, with the goal of spreading his beliefs to a broader audience.
 When he states “I’m trying to get you free,” Akbar is referring to obtaining a collective freedom of the mind for African Americans.
 One of Akbar's key philosophies was that true freedom for African Americans was necessitated on a collective cultural perspective viewed from a framework that incorporated the historical and cultural experiences of African Americans.
 On this disk, Akbar relates such words as, “We are a magical people;” “We are not just Americans;” “Don’t you know what we been through in this land?” in attempts to convey that African Americans have a long and powerful history that they should be proud of.